 Shahzeb Khanzada presented a cogent and historically informed analysis of fascism in his program on April 22, 2022, which provoked an immediate reaction.
 Interestingly, he did not name any (Pakistani) names, but it was immediately understood on both sides to whom he was referring.
 There is one man whose politics fits the bill – and […]

-Category: Academic Articles
+Academic Articles English Blog

 “The simulacrum is never that which conceals the truth – it is the truth which conceals that there is none.
 The simulacrum is true.” – Ecclesiastes* * (this is not a direct quote from Ecclesiastes but something invented by Baudrillard to stands as a strong metaphor to idea of simulation – that it is not […]